volafiled/python-volapi/README.rst

     from volapi import Room

     # beepi will close at the end of this scope
-    with Room("BEEPi", "ptc") as beepi:
+    with Room("BEEPi", "SameFag") as beepi:
         # optional login using a password
         beepi.user.login("hunter2")
         # Upload a file under a new filename and save the id